 After signing with the label, Washburn played a mini-tour of China before returning home to record her debut with such accomplished musicians as Béla Fleck, Jordan McConnell of the Duhks, and Ryan Hoyle of Collective Soul.
 The resulting Song of the Traveling Daughter appeared in 2005, and Washburn returned to the Asian continent to tour as part of the Sparrow Quartet (which also comprised Fleck, fiddle virtuoso Casey Driessen, and cellist Ben Sollee).
 The U.S. government sponsored the tour, making Washburn the first musical artist to receive such an honor.
 The Sparrow Quartet joined her on the trip, and the group explored a blend of Eastern and Western folk traditions on their 2008 effort, Abigail Washburn & the Sparrow Quartet.
 In January of 2011, Washburn released her third effort, issued on Rounder; entitled City of Refuge, it was produced by Tucker Martine (who also played drums on the set).
 It featured a slew of guests including Bill Frisell, Jeremy Kittel, Viktor Krauss, and Kenny Malone.

 After a global tour and the birth of her son, she and Fleck (her husband) were finally able to realize a long-held dream: to record a collaborative album.
-The self-titled set contained originals, traditional songs, and a thorough reimagining of Béla Bartok through a medley comprised of two sections of the composer's For Children and Children's Dance.
-The album was released by Rounder in October of 2014. ~ David Jeffries, Rovi
+The self-titled set contained originals, traditional songs, and a thorough reimagining of Béla Bartok through a medley comprising two sections of the composer's For Children and Children's Dance.
+The album was released by Rounder in October of 2014 and took home the Grammy Award for Best Folk Album the following year. ~ David Jeffries, Rovi